Unity-Technologies/com.unity.probuilder/Documentation~/workflow-uvs.md

 ## Common texture mapping tasks

-This section describes some of the most common ways you can use the ProBuilder texture-mapping tools.
+This section describes some of the most common ways you can use ProBuilder for texture-mapping.
 There any many more possibilities, but these should give you a good place to start developing your own workflow.

 * **Wooden beams**: Select the UV face(s) and [rotate them in Auto UV mode](auto-uvs-actions.md#Transform) until the grain goes down the length of the beam.
 With the UV Editor open, you can select all faces at once in the Scene view by double-clicking on any face on the object.